 - If awarded the scholarship, submit the Scholarship Acceptance Form along with proof of registration in the study abroad course (if faculty-led) to the Study Abroad Coordinator in the Office of International Programs as soon as possible after receiving the email.

 Some departments and colleges also offer scholarships for students participating in study abroad programs.
 To find out more about these opportunities, speak with the department.

 Non-SHSU Study Abroad Scholarships

 The Gilman Scholarship Program

 Awards of up to $5,000 to support U.S. citizen undergraduate receiving Federal Pell Grant funding.
-Students studying in Critical Need Language may receive a $3,000 supplement for a total possible award of $8,000.
+Students studying in Critical Need Language countries may receive a $3,000 supplement for a total possible award of $8,000.
 Applicants must be studying abroad for at least 4 weeks.

 Application Deadline: Students studying abroad in spring have until October 7.
 For summer & fall study abroad programs, the deadline is March 3.

 Boren Scholarships & Fellowships

-Funding from the National Security Education Program (NSEP) which focuses on geographic areas, languages, and fields of study deemed critical to U.S. national security, supports U.S. undergraduate and graduate students to study less commonly taught languages in world regions (Africa, Asia, Central and Eastern Europe, Eurasia, Latin America, and the Middle East).
-Maximum scholarship awards for undergraduates are $8,000 for a summer program (only for science, technology, engineering and mathematics students; 8 weeks minimum), $10,000 for a semester and $20,000 for a full academic year.
-Boren Fellowships for graduates provide up to $24,000 for overseas study.
+Funding from the National Security Education Program (NSEP) focuses on geographic areas, languages, and fields of study deemed critical to U.S. national security.
+This scholarship supports U.S. undergraduate and graduate students to study less commonly taught languages in world regions (Africa, Asia, Central and Eastern Europe, Eurasia, Latin America, and the Middle East).
+Recipients must agree to seek work in the federal government for at least one year in a position related to national security.

 Foundation for Global Scholars